099ersf2/099ersf2/README.md

 <img width="900" alt="" src ="Images/Shop UI">
 <img width="900" alt="" src ="Images/Taunts UI">

 I made the Shop and _Taunt UI and I also scripted the front and back end of it.
-I created the equipping, purchasing, and unequiping system.
+I created the equipping, purchasing, and unequipping systems.
 Everything is written using OOP so new items and functionality can be added easily.

 <img width="900" alt="" src ="Images/Settings UI">